Med School Loans 101: What Are Your Options?

 • Reviewed by: Amy Rontal, MD

-Then, there are the rest of us walking this earth burdened with mounds of student debt, for whom this post was written.
-Please note that it is not financial advice nor should it be used as a substitute for professional financial services.
-The objective of this piece is to simply educate medical students about student loans so that they may make informed decisions to reduce their debt burden.
-To learn more about the recent student loan forgiveness initiative, check out this post on the Student Debt Relief Plan.
+Please note, this is not financial advice nor should it be used as a substitute for professional financial services.
+The objective of this piece is to simply let you know about some options for graduate level student loans so you can make informed decisions.
+To learn more about any recent student loan changes, please visit the AAMC website.

-For most of us, student loans are necessary for tuition and living expenses while in medical school.
-Due to the interest on the loans, it is usually a good idea to accept only what is needed, and not much more.
-Despite this, I’ve heard stories of many financial aid offices offering and even encouraging larger loans.
+For most of us, student loans are necessary for tuition and living expenses.
+Due to the interest on the loans, it’s usually a good idea to accept only what’s needed, and not much more.
+Despite this, I’ve heard stories about many financial aid offices offering and even encouraging larger loans.
+Be wary of anyone who says taking out more than you need is a good idea.

 Pros